 Word of mouth can help you find leads, but these days, we live in a review economy.
-In a recent consumer survey by BrightLocal, 79% of people trust online reviews as much as those of friends.
 Online reviews are the new word of mouth.

 That’s why you should encourage customers to leave your agency reviews on Google.
 Both quality and quantity matter, as they’re prominently displayed on your listing page.

 Ask your new customer to leave you a Google rating and review.
 Or send out a follow-up email, giving customers the link to your GMB page with a kind request for them to leave a rating and review.